Mebendazole

 Mebendazole (MBZ), sold under the brand name Vermox among others, is a medication used to treat a number of parasitic worm infestations.
-This includes ascariasis, pinworm infection, hookworm infections, guinea worm infections, hydatid disease, and giardia, among others.
+This includes ascariasis, pinworm infection, hookworm infections, guinea worm infections and hydatid disease, among others.
+It has been used for treatment of giardiasis but is not a preferred agent.
 It is taken by mouth.

 Mebendazole is usually well tolerated.
 Common side effects include headache, vomiting, and ringing in the ears.
 If used at large doses it may cause bone marrow suppression.
 It is unclear if it is safe in pregnancy.
 Mebendazole is a broad-spectrum antihelminthic agent of the benzimidazole type.

 Mebendazole came into use in 1971, after it was developed by Janssen Pharmaceutica in Belgium.
 It is on the World Health Organization's List of Essential Medicines.
 Mebendazole is available as a generic medication.

 Medical use

 Mebendazole is a highly effective, broad-spectrum antihelmintic indicated for the treatment of nematode infestations, including roundworm, hookworm, whipworm, threadworm (pinworm), and the intestinal form of trichinosis prior to its spread into the tissues beyond the digestive tract.
 Other drugs are used to treat worm infections outside the digestive tract, as mebendazole is poorly absorbed into the bloodstream.
 Mebendazole is used alone in those with mild to moderate infestations.
 It kills parasites relatively slowly, and in those with very heavy infestations, it can cause some parasites to migrate out of the digestive system, leading to appendicitis, bile duct problems, or intestinal perforation.
 To avoid this, heavily infested patients may be treated with piperazine, either before or instead of mebendazole.
 Piperazine paralyses the parasites, causing them to pass in the feces.
 It is also used rarely in the treatment of cystic echinococcosis, also known as hydatid disease.
 Evidence for effectiveness for this disease, however, is poor.

 Mebendazole and other benzimidazole antithelmetics are active against both larval and adult stages of nematodes, and in the cases of roundworm and whipworm, kill the eggs, as well.
 Paralysis and death of the parasites occurs slowly, and elimination in the feces may require several days.